 Sleep at night

 In the second half of the second year, toddlers still generally need between 11 and 14 hours of sleep out of every 24 hours, but there’s a good chance that more and more of this sleep is happening at night, and less of it is in the form of daytime naps.
 Naps might cover 1 to 3 hours of sleep, and most toddlers sleep at least 10 hours a night.
-In most children, sleep patterns adjust, but general trends about their individual sleep are fairly stable – if your tot has always slept like a brick, for example, his sleep patterns will probably still err on the longer side of normal, while toddlers who have always been light sleepers, and needed less sleep, even from infancy, probably will keep on sleeping lightly and less often than their longer-sleeping peers.
+In most children, sleep patterns adjust, but general trends about their individual sleep are fairly stable – if your tot has always slept like a brick, for example, their sleep patterns will probably still err on the longer side of normal, while toddlers who have always been light sleepers, and needed less sleep, even from infancy, probably will keep on sleeping lightly and less often than their longer-sleeping peers.

 Suspense, adventure, bloodcurdling shrieks – during the second half of the second year, naptime can have all of the excitement of seeing a thriller on the big screen, and a whole lot less of the quiet comfort of naptime images like counting sheep or visions of sugarplums.